How to Sanitize Water In An Emergency

 For Clear Water

-1. Put the clear water to a rolling boil for one minute (if boiling at 6,500 feet, bring it to boil for three minutes).
-If you want longer, you can boil it for as long as five minutes.
+1. Bring the clear water to a rolling boil for one minute (if boiling at 6,500 feet, boil it for three minutes).
+You can boil it for as long as five minutes.

 2. Let it cool.